elf4j/elf4j-provider/README.md

 ## User Story

-As a logging service provider of the ELF4J facade, I want to provide my service by directly implementing the ELF4J service interface, so that the ELF4J API user can opt to use my service as with any other logging service provider.
+As ELF4J logging service API user, I want to be able to select a logging service provider that natively implements the ELF4J API, so that I can opt to use it as with any other logging service providers.

 ## Prerequisite